 County Tax Deed Foreclosure Auction Hazards

-Warning number three, there are some peculiarities surrounding Tax Deed Sales, for instance, because you have bought a Tax Deed Real Estate you have to remember that a Tax Lien Certificate covers a specific time of delinquency & there may be other Tax Certificates associated with the Real Estate covering more recent periods that have yet to be foreclosed upon or delinquent debt that has not yet crystallized into a Tax Lien Certificate, these must be paid off in full.
+Warning number three: There are some peculiarities surrounding tax deed sales.
+For instance, you have to remember that a tax lien certificate covers a specific time of delinquency.
+There may be other tax certificates associated with the real estate covering more recent periods that have yet to be foreclosed upon or delinquent debt that has not yet crystallized into a tax lien certificate.
+These must be paid off in full.

-As a side note, seeing this happened last week to a very experienced PropertyOnion.com long term premium member who forgot to check for delinquent water utility bills, this cost her over $3,000.
+This happened recently to an experienced PropertyOnion.com long-term premium member who forgot to check for delinquent water utility bills — this cost her over $3,000.

-How did this go undetected you may ask?
-The simple answer is if the water utility company does not record a Lis Pendens or lien At the County Court there is not an O & E report in the world that will be able to pick this up, so the winning bidder must check this for themselves.
+How did this go undetected?
+If the water utility company does not record a lis pendens or lien at the county court, there is not an O & E report in the world that will be able to pick it up.
+The winning bidder must check this for themselves.

-I throw this into the mix, so you understand it’s not all plain sailing in uncharted waters, education, and execution of procedures are paramount to a successful conclusion at a County Real Estate Tax Deed Foreclosure Auction.
+I throw this story into the mix so you understand it’s not all smooth sailing in uncharted waters.
+Education and proper execution of procedures are of paramount importance to a successful conclusion of a county real estate tax deed foreclosure auction.

-There are many more facets about County Real Estate Tax Deed Auctions, I have not even touched on why you need a Quiet Title Action after making the winning bid, however, the sole purpose of this first article is to establish beginners guide to the County Real Estate Foreclosure & Tax Deed Auctions with a brief glossary of what you can expect from each option that you may be considering as you enter this wondrous world.
+There are many more elements involved in county real estate tax deed auctions.
+I haven’t even touched on why you need a quiet title action after making the winning bid!
+However, the sole purpose of this first article is to establish a beginner’s guide to county real estate foreclosure and tax deed auctions with a brief explanation of what you can expect from each option.

-in later issues of the Monthly Peel, I will give you a more detailed explanation of each section & sub-section to give you a clearer meaning & clarification of all the procedures and due diligence processes.
+In future issues of the Monthly Peel, I will give you a more detailed explanation of each section and subsection so you have a better understanding of all the procedures and due diligence processes.

 Florida Real Estate Wholesaler Deals

-We have a very large group of genuine Wholesalers covering many of the Florida Counties, featuring a multitude of Real Estate.
+We have a very large group of genuine wholesalers covering many of Florida’s counties, featuring a multitude of real estate.

-Some are free & clear of encumbrances, others are not, but it is buyer beware in all circumstances, and it will be up to you to conduct your due diligence.
+Some are free and clear of encumbrances while others are not, but you should approach all circumstances with caution.
+It will be up to you to conduct your due diligence.

-For those of you that do not know how the Wholesaling of Real Estate here in Florida works, I will explain.
+For those of you who do not know how the wholesaling of real estate here in Florida works, I will explain.

-The object of the exercise is to engage a homeowner, who is usually in a distressed position, maybe for example because of financial issues, experiencing a nasty divorce, bereavement in the family or an urgent relocation, to accept a below-market cash offer & sign an assignable contract with up to a 30 days inspection, & sometimes longer, if they can get it, which gives the Wholesaler time to advertise the Real Estate at a higher value than the contracted price with the homeowner (seller).
+The object of the business is to engage a homeowner who is usually in a distressed position — perhaps they are experiencing financial issues, going through a nasty divorce, or suddenly relocating — to accept a below-market cash offer and sign an assignable contract with up to a 30-day inspection, and sometimes longer.
+This gives the wholesaler time to advertise the real estate at a higher value than the contracted price with the homeowner (seller).

-Good Wholesalers have a well-developed network of investors referred to in the wholesaling worlds as “Wholesale Buyers“, that are willing to take the Real Estate from them on an ‘as is’ basis with no or very little inspection period.
+Good wholesalers have a well-developed network of investors (referred to in the wholesaling world as wholesale buyers) who are willing to take the real estate from them on an “as is” basis, with no or a very short inspection period.

-Once the Wholesaler has his buyer in a separate contract, the original contract with the homeowner (seller) is then closed by the Wholesaler, who then closes his contract with his investor/buyer, the difference In the two contracted prices is the profit for the Wholesaler.
+Once the wholesaler has his buyer in a separate contract, the original contract with the homeowner (seller) is then closed by the wholesaler, who then closes his contract with his investor/buyer.
+The wholesaler’s profit is the difference between the two contracted prices.

-Good Wholesalers are doing this multiple times a week, some would you believe that I know personally are closing on average up to 20 contracts a month!
+Good wholesalers are doing this multiple times a week.
+I know some who close up to 20 contracts a month on average!

 The Dark Side of Real Estate Wholesalers

-‘Daisy Chaining’ is a term applied to alleged Wholesalers and they are well known to us, that take other Wholesalers deals & details presenting them as their own & offering them to their ever-dwindling & changing buying network.
+“Daisy chaining” is a term applied to alleged wholesalers — and they are well-known to us — who take other wholesalers’ deals and details and present them as their own.
+They offer these deals to their ever-dwindling and changing buying network.

-You can imagine the problems this causes, usually lots of them & when closing a deal of this kind it nearly always fails and ends in tears, wasting everybody’s time.
+You can imagine the problems this causes.
+When closing a deal of this kind, it nearly always fails and ends in tears, wasting everybody’s time.